skmin-lab/unixmd/docs/source/unixmd.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-UNI-XMD documentation
+UNI-xMD documentation
 ===========================================
-This is a documentation page for UNIversal eXcited state Molecular Dynamics (UNI-XMD) program.
+This is a documentation page for UNIversal eXcited state Molecular Dynamics (UNI-xMD) program.

 Features
 ---------------------------